Downsampling (signal processing): Downsampling by an integer factor

-Step 2 alone allows high-frequency signal components to be misinterpreted by subsequent users of the data, which is a form of distortion called aliasing.
+Step 2 alone creates undesirable aliasing (i.e. high-frequency signal components will copy into the lower frequency band and be mistaken for lower frequencies).
 Step 1, when necessary, suppresses aliasing to an acceptable level.
 In this application, the filter is called an anti-aliasing filter, and its design is discussed below.
 Also see undersampling for information about decimating bandpass functions and signals.

 When the anti-aliasing filter is an IIR design, it relies on feedback from output to input, prior to the second step.
 With FIR filtering, it is an easy matter to compute only every Mth output.
 The calculation performed by a decimating FIR filter for the nth output sample is a dot product:

 where the h[•] sequence is the impulse response, and K is its length. x[•] represents the input sequence being downsampled.
 In a general purpose processor, after computing y[n], the easiest way to compute y[n+1] is to advance the starting index in the x[•] array by M, and recompute the dot product.
 In the case M=2, h[•] can be designed as a half-band filter, where almost half of the coefficients are zero and need not be included in the dot products.

 Impulse response coefficients taken at intervals of M form a subsequence, and there are M such subsequences (phases) multiplexed together.
 The dot product is the sum of the dot products of each subsequence with the corresponding samples of the x[•] sequence.
 Furthermore, because of downsampling by M, the stream of x[•] samples involved in any one of the M dot products is never involved in the other dot products.
 Thus M low-order FIR filters are each filtering one of M multiplexed phases of the input stream, and the M outputs are being summed.
 This viewpoint offers a different implementation that might be advantageous in a multi-processor architecture.
 In other words, the input stream is demultiplexed and sent through a bank of M filters whose outputs are summed.
 When implemented that way, it is called a polyphase filter.

 For completeness, we now mention that a possible, but unlikely, implementation of each phase is to replace the coefficients of the other phases with zeros in a copy of the h[•] array, process the original x[•] sequence at the input rate (which means multiplying by zeros), and decimate the output by a factor of M. The equivalence of this inefficient method and the implementation described above is known as the first Noble identity.
 It is sometimes used in derivations of the polyphase method.